4 Resources for Every Adoptive Parent

-No matter the context or circumstances, the difficulty of parenting is true across the board.
-It’s hard, but absolutely worth it.
-And the specific stories of the children our work impacts can be unique.
-Many children who come home through adoption experience trauma and early attachment injuries.
-This means that the healing process parents work to shepherd their children through can be complex and challenging to navigate.
+Let’s be real: Parenting is hard.
+(Did we just hear an “Amen”?)
+No matter the context or circumstances, the challenges of parenting are true across the board.
+Is it hard?
+Yes.
+Is it worth it?
+Absolutely.
+For the children Show Hope serves, many have experienced trauma and early attachment injuries.
+This means the healing process for these amazing children can be complex and challenging to navigate.

-Here are four resources you won’t want to miss.
+Here are four resources for every adoptive parent you won’t want to miss.

 Much of our work in Pre+Post Adoption Support is owed to the incredible life and work of Dr. Karyn Purvis, and this book is the cornerstone of it all.
 “The Connected Child” is beloved by many in the adoption community, and considered a trusted guide and place of help.

 In this book, Dr. Purvis, Dr. David Cross, and Wendy Lyons Sunshine seek to help parents of children impacted by early trauma build healthy and connected relationships so that healing can occur.
 Called “A tremendous resources for parents and professionals alike” by the National Council for Adoption, we cannot recommend this book enough.

 Bonus Resource: “Created to Connect: A Christian’s Guide to The Connected Child” is a companion workbook to help you better understand and implement the principles learned from “The Connected Child.”

 The Healing Families DVD Series

 Trust-Based Relational Intervention® (TBRI®) is the motivating force behind the work and resources of the Karyn Purvis Institute of Child Development at TCU.
 The Purvis Institute has put together a number of resources for learning the basics of TBRI, and this DVD series is a great place to start.